 This appendix contains the pre-registered analyses that were either changed or omitted from the article.

-Intraclasscorelation assessment for within measure variation in reliability
+Intraclasscorelation Assessment for Within Measure Variation in Reliability

 Pre-registration Analysis Justification & Reason for Omission from Article.

 Reliabilities could be calculated from the replication datasets.
 On top of that, reliabilities could be calculated for each individual lab per replication set so that the variance of them could be assessed.
-To separate between and within variance in reliability, a multilevel random intercept model was specified with replication set as the grouping variable and the Cronbach’s alpha or omega value of a replication as dependent using the lmer function from the lme4 package (Bates et al., 2015) t.
+To separate between and within variance in reliability, a multilevel random intercept model was specified with replication set as the grouping variable and the Cronbach’s alpha or omega value of a replication as dependent using the lmer function from the lme4 package (Bates et al., 2015).

 The purpose of this analysis was to investigate variability in calculated reliability coefficients within and between replication sets.
 However, at the time of pre-registering we did not know of any formal test for the significance of within group variance after controlling for between group variance.
 Instead, the intraclass correlation (ICC) coefficient was calculated an indicator of within vs. between variability.